Mbaums465/PG-Lore-Checker/README.md

   - Search by source name
   - Filter by category (World Interactions, Favors/Quests, Hang Outs, Recipes)
   - Filter by completion status (Both, User Only, Wiki Only)
-- **Location Information** - Displays where to find world interaction items
+- **Location Information** - Displays NPC or zone location for finding sources
+- **Hint Display** - View hints/descriptions for each source:
+  - Up to 150 characters shown in the list
+  - Click a row to see a tooltip preview
+  - Double-click any row to see the full hint in a dialog box

 ## How to Use